Jassade/CanOpener/README.md

 - `remixepicgems` Toggle combining gems higher than Epic
 - `reset` This will reset the addon to the default settings

+**NOTE:** Remix options are only active while the event is, otherwise they will not show up.

 # Missing Items
 To request adding any missing items open an issue or make a Pull Request.